matt123miller/dnd-journal/game-1/game-1.md

 (HP THROWBACK!)
 "Anything from the trolley dears?" she slowly asked, a faint hint of a metallic ring behind her words.
 "I've got sandwiches, tea or coffee to perk you up,some biscuits and even a little cheese out of Talenta if you like."

-The Hlaf-Elf perked up at that.
-"Ooh I'd love some biscuits please, with the sugar on."
+The Half-Elf perked up at that.
+"Ooh I'd love some biscuits please, with the sugar dusting."
 She turned back to her fellows "I'm Mialee by the way.
 Mialee Windriver.
 Does anyone else want something?"

 After murmurs of sandwiches, tea and searching for coins among the scattered packs and belongings of a hasty retreat the Warforged passed food and drink to the group.
 Beneath the sleeve of an outstretched arm, Liana spotted deep scratches and unrepaired cracks betraying the history common to most Warforged.

+"Call for me if you need anything else, just shout for Beth"

-They were quiet for a time, enjoying breakfast and the feeling of a warm mugs in hand.
-The Warforged wheeled her wares down the length of the carriage, stopping to talk to everyone.
+With that, Beth wheeled her wares down the length of the carriage, stopping to enquire with everyone as she passed.
+The group were quiet for a time, enjoying breakfast and the feeling of a warm mugs in hand.
+Nosirrah began sorting through his posessions, such as they were, checking over his pack and searching for signs of damage on the sword and shield he'd grabbed during their escape.

 "Stay away from me you brute!"

 The sudden commotion shattered the quiet of the carriage.
-People turned to look.
+People turned to look, curious.
+The other Warforged had stirred from his reverie.
+He tensed at the confrontation, beginning to rise but thought better of it.
+Beth was stammering an apology.

+"I'm s-s-sorry Ma'am, but I wa-was only asking if yo-"

+"I know what you were doing!
+And I want nothing you're peddling." the lady commanded, smacking an offered sandwich from the Warforged's large hand.
+"Stay away from us." she snapped, turning back to her companions and muttering to herself.
+"Dangerous constructs, fit for nothing but physical work and war."

+Beth stooped to pick up her unwanted wares and rushed away, passing the other Warforged who reached out an ignored hand of comfort to his kin.